Zookal/dataengineer_test/README.md

   - [dbt](https://www.getdbt.com/product/what-is-dbt/) - transform data with simple SELECT statements and Jinja templating
   - Apache Airflow
 - PostgreSQL and pgcli
+- pyenv and pyenv-virtualenv (some needed libraries needed python<3.9)
+- Docker

 ## ETL (ELT, rather)
 1. The data for this exercise can be found on the `data.zip` file.
 Can you describe the file format?